Prof. Carlos M. Portela

 Andrew Chen

-Andrew’s research focuses on the fabrication and characterization of functional materials and metamaterials.
+Andrew’s research focuses on the fabrication and characterization of architected composite materials.
 His research interests lie at the intersection of additive manufacturing and mechanics of materials.
 Outside of the lab, he enjoys tinkering with 3D-printers, building rockets, and watching baseball.

 Email – achen314@mit.edu